What is Cotna Like?

 In future we would also like to encourage artistic volunteers to help develop the beauty of the place through willow work, wooden sculptures and whatever else that might inspire you.
 A new venture so we will see how that develops!
 In the meantime if you are interested do get in touch by email or calling us and hope to meet you sometime!

-NB CARPENTERS in particular are very welcome at the moment!!
+NB CARPENTERS are always very welcome!!

 ‘Heaven on Earth … thank you for sharing this magical piece of spaciousness.
 My nails are dirty and my heart is happy!!’
 (Bronwyn, South Africa)